Lalakhal

 Lalakhal (লালাখাল) is a tourist spot in Jaintiapur, Sylhet District, Bangladesh.
+The place is known for its beautiful bluish water.

 Lalakhal is a wide channel in the Sharee River near the Tamabil road.
-The river is not very deep and is one of the sources of sand in Sylhet.
-The focal point of the feature is the variety of colours of the water, which varies from blue to green to clear at different points.
+The river is not very deep but one of the major sources of sand in Sylhet.
+The main attraction of the river is the variety of colours of the water, which varies from green to turquoise to clear at different points.
+The water of the river has a turquoise hue due to the limestone deposits in the river.
+Excessive mineral and sand harvesting in the recent years has put the river at a risk of degradation.